 The default SAT score and GPA on the calculator will be whatever the averages are for your particular school.
-(The default SAT score uses the old 2400 SAT scale, but you can change this to the current 1600 SAT scale by clicking "New SAT.")
-In my example above, the average (old) SAT score for students admitted to Pomona is 2160, and the average GPA of admitted students is 4.05.
+In my example above, the average SAT score for students admitted to Pomona is 1470, and the average GPA of admitted students is 4.05.

-To calculate your chances of college acceptance, choose your test (old SAT, new SAT, or ACT) and then toggle the calculator so that it shows your test score.
+To calculate your chances of college acceptance, choose your test and then toggle the calculator so that it shows your test score.
 You can also type your score directly in the box to the right.

 Next, repeat these steps for your GPA.
 Note that the GPA scale here goes up to 5.0 to account for weighted GPAs.
 Input your GPA exactly as it is, regardless of whether your school uses a weighted or unweighted scale.
 So if your school uses unweighted GPAs (i.e., out of 4.0) and you have a 3.5, input 3.5 on the calculator.
 If, on the other hand, your school uses weighted GPAs and you have a 4.2, then you'd input 4.2.

-Let’s say I took the (current version of the) SAT and got a relatively high score of 1430.
+Let’s say I took the SAT and got a relatively high score of 1430.
 In addition, my (weighted) high school GPA is 4.5.
-According to our tool (and based purely on GPA and test scores), my chance of admission to Pomona would equal about 15%:
+According to our tool (and based purely on GPA and test scores), my chance of admission to Pomona would equal about 16%: